Protecting yourself against bullying

 • How do I prefer to receive critical feedback?
 Have I ever shared this with those who are expected to provide feedback to me?

-• How do I react when I think that my boss or co-workers are frustrated with me?
+• How do I react when I think my boss or co-workers are frustrated with me?

-• If someone at work is feeling frustration with my work or behaviour, how would I like him or her to express it?
+• If someone at work is feeling frustration with my work or behaviour, how would I like them to express it?

-• How do I respond to what I perceive as negative attitude of others towards me?
+• How do I respond to what I perceive as a negative attitude of others towards me?

 • When do I perceive good-natured teasing as crossing the line into insensitivity?

-• When do I perceive that feedback crosses the line to being insensitive?
+• When do I perceive feedback crosses the line to being insensitive?

 • What do I perceive as disrespectful behaviour from my manager or co-workers?